Color LerpTo( Color& target, float frac, bool clamp )

 Description

 The LerpTo method is used to interpolate between the current color and a target color.
-This method modifies the current color by moving it towards the target color by a specified fraction.
-The interpolation can be clamped to ensure the resulting color components remain within valid bounds.
+This method modifies the current color by moving it towards the target color based on a specified fraction.
+The interpolation can be clamped to ensure the resulting color components remain within valid ranges.

 Usage

-To use the LerpTo method, you need to have an instance of the Color struct.
-Call the method on this instance, passing in the target color, the fraction of interpolation, and a boolean indicating whether to clamp the result.
+To use the LerpTo method, you need to provide a reference to the target color, a fraction that determines how far to interpolate towards the target, and a boolean indicating whether to clamp the resulting color components.

-The frac parameter should be a value between 0 and 1, where 0 results in no change and 1 results in the color being set to the target color.
-The clamp parameter, when set to true, ensures that the resulting color components do not exceed the range of 0 to 1.
+The fraction should be a value between 0 and 1, where 0 results in no change and 1 results in the color being set to the target color.
+If clamping is enabled, the resulting color components will be constrained to the range [0, 1].

 Example